Skip to content

 Automated responses

 You can configure each policy to trigger automated responses upon alert.
-Valid automated response actions include stopping a process, killing a process, killing a container, quarantining a file, and deleting a file.
+Valid automated response actions include stopping a process, killing a process, killing a container, and deleting a file.
 See Getting started with automated response.

 Alert batching

-If alert volume is a concern, alert batching may be turned on at a policy level to limit the number of alerts which a policy may emit within a given time frame.
+If alert volume is a concern, alert batching may be turned on at a policy level to limit the number of alerts a policy may emit within a given time frame.
 A policy may specify a tolerance and duration for alert batching, and the number of alerts generated by that policy within that duration won't exceed the given tolerance.
-Once the duration expires, the policy will then emit one batched alert which summarizes all the suppressed alerts.
+Once the duration expires, the policy will emit one batched alert summarizing all the suppressed alerts.

-Continuing with our earlier program policy example - perhaps we find that after deploying it, we have a tool that runs /tmp/test.sh arg1 arg2 many times in quick succession, resulting in an excess number of alerts.
+Continuing the earlier program policy example, perhaps we have a tool that runs /tmp/test.sh arg1 arg2 often in quick succession, resulting in excessive alerts.
 We can use alert batching to group these, reducing the number of alerts produced.
-Consider the alert batching configuration below:
+Consider adding alert batching to your configuration.
+Alert batching starts when a single match occurs and combines all matches in the 10-second window.
+Add the following example to your Program Execution Policy and run the /tmp/test.sh script 20 times in 10 seconds.

 alertBatching: